hippohaslam/office-booking-copy/docs/AWS Architecture.md

 - **RDS** - Postgres database for the backend application

 All services are hosted in the hippo internal AWS account within a seperate VPC.
-All resources are tracked by terraform which can be found in [terraform](../src/infrastucture/terraform)
+All resources are tracked by terraform which can be found in the [terraform](../src/infrastucture/terraform) folder.
+***
 ![AWS Architecture.png](.attachments%2FAWS%20Architecture.png)